rosettatype/hyperglot/README.md

 1. language records are indexed by ISO 639-3 three-letter codes
 2. a language `name` is also based on ISO 639-3.
 There is an option to override this and set a `preferred_name` in case the ISO name is pejorative or racist.
 We also use this to simplify very long names and where we have a preference (e.g. Sami over Saami).
 3. a language can contain a list of `orthographies`
-4. in case a language is a macrolanguage, it has an attributed `includes` which is a list of language codes of the sub-languages.
+4. in case a language is a macrolanguage, it has an attribute `includes` which is a list of language codes of the sub-languages.
 If a sub-language does not have any orthography defined, it can use one defined for the macrolanguage.
 If there is one.
+A macrolanguages are not typically presented.
+In case there are too many individual sub-languages with insufficient information, we use attribute `preferred_as_individual: true` to indicate that this macrolanguage will be treated exceptionally as an individual language.
 5. an orthography is a list of character sets:
 	- `base` is a string of space-separated characters from the language’s standard alphabet, syllabary, or an approximation of those.
 	- `auxiliary` is a string of space-separated characters that are used in very common loan words or in reference literature (e.g. linguistic)